Why Attend Homeschool Day at the Capitol?

 3. Catch a little of the passion and vision for liberty and for homeschooling from those who have been on the front lines of the battle, like Concerned Parents of Colorado Director, Treon Goossen.

-4. Three thousand people on the steps of the capitol sends a resounding message to our legislators – and typically makes for the largest rally on the capitol steps each year.
-As a grass roots movement, numbers are an effective way to impact our representatives.
+4. Over one thousand people on the steps of the capitol sends a resounding message to our legislators – and typically makes for the largest rally on the capitol steps each year.
+As a grass-roots movement, numbers are an effective way to impact our representatives.
 If you don't participate, my family will be the only family there (and seven of us won't make much of a statement).

 6. You can turn the day into an educational field trip for your children, by touring the capitol, attending the planned events, being introduced to the Colorado House or Senate, and by considering participation in the Citizen Lobbyist Workshop.